Find out what program managers do, key skills needed for the job, what kind of salary to expect, and ways to pursue this career.

 Certificate in Program Management: A five-month course from the University of Washington Professional & Continuing Education.
 Topics covered include the different stages of programs, measurement and maintenance of program benefits, and how to engage stakeholders.

-Google Project Management Professional Certificate: There are many cross-over skills between project management and program management.
+Google Project Management Professional Certificate: Many skills cross over between project management and program management.
 Knowing how to manage a project and lead teams to complete or implement a program according to target goals requires pretty much the same skill set.
 The Google Project Management Professional Certificate can typically be completed in six months or less.

 Many program managers start as project managers.
 You may want to get your foot in the door this way and move your way up the ladder.
 Ideas for getting project management experience include: